Working with the Operational Framework (Policy)

 This document outlines the areas that an IT service can engage with to take advantage of the DoIT Operational Framework for Change, Incident, and Event Management.

-Coordinated by the Operational Framework Team leader.
+Coordinated by the Service Process Coordinator leader.
 Brings together as many of the interested parties as possible for an overview of the service and the ways in which the Operational Framework can serve to support it.
 During this meeting, if information is available, we cover as many of the following areas as possible.
 Following that meeting, individual process leaders may engage further with the service provider to ensure that the service can be fully supported.